 Physical custody defines who the children will live with and for what time period.
 Barring any legitimate reason, the family courts prefer joint physical custody.
 This means the children share roughly the same amount of time living with each parent.

 Legal custody means who will make decisions about medical treatments, schooling, and religion for the children.
 In the majority of the cases, both parents share legal custody.
 Most importantly, anything other than joint legal custody requires strong proof that it is not in the best interest of the children.
-In these cases, there is no substitute for a Las Vegas child custody attorney that has a successful track record.
+In these cases, there is no substitute for a child custody attorney who has a successful track record.